zwenergy/swancolorHD/README.md

 | 9               | 34               |

 ## Controller Mapping
+The controller mapping differs for landscape and portrait mode.
+### Landscape Mode
 By default, the SNES DPAD is mapped to the X buttons of the WonderSwan.
 The controller's B & Y buttons are mapped to the WonderSwan's B button, A & Y are mapped to A.
 Start is mapped to Start.